pact-foundation/docs.pact.io/website/docs/getting_started/conceptual_overview.md

 you can identify the consumer with its current branch (e.g. a PR branch or the main branch), or you can identify it with the environment it has been deployed to.

 Branches in the Pact Broker are designed to model repository (git, svn etc) branches.
-A branch in the Pact Broker belongs to a pacticipant (application).
-A branch may have many pacticipant versions, and a pacticipant version may belong to many branches (but typically, it will belong to just one).
+A branch in the Pact Broker belongs to an application.
+A branch may have many application versions, and an application version may belong to many branches (but typically, it will belong to just one).

-Remember that a pacticipant version in the Pact Broker should map 1:1 to a commit in your repository.
-To facilitate this, the version number used to publish pacts and verification results should either be or contain the commit.
+> _note_: if you are using feature toggles or other configuration systems that change the behavior depending on a configuration.
+The same commit in a repository may interact with different versions of a pact, and therefore require different pacticipant versions

 We recommend that you set the branch property when you publish pacts and verification results, and use record-deployment or record-release when you deploy/release.